 George Jackson (2018) and Michael Thrift (2019) and the renowned Allegri String Quartet (2019).
-Her 2018 composer residency with the London Bel Canto Festival brought about Robin's Cadogan Hall Debut of Stardust, a virtuoso piece commissioned for Danish soprano Simone Sand Victor.
-She was subsequently described as "a young composer to watch" by The Guardian/Observer's Stephen Pritchard.
+A 2018 composer residency with the London Bel Canto Festival brought about Robin's Cadogan Hall Debut of Stardust, a virtuoso piece commissioned for Danish soprano Simone Sand Victor.
+They was subsequently described as "a young composer to watch" by The Guardian/Observer's Stephen Pritchard.
 The residency brought about an ongoing collaboration with the Festival as well as a US lockdown premiere of her song “Cards and Kisses” through Christman Opera in New York.

 A love for contemporary dance led to the premieres of interdisciplinary, mixed ensemble piece “Like the beat of a bird’s wing”, choreographed by Destiny Bennett-Ellis at Handel-Hendrix House, and the string quartet “My Bones will sing your name” choreographed and performed by Sadlers Wells-Alumna Cher Nicolette Ho.